This page is a stub

 Implemented in the Cypris crypto chip.

-Narrow band voice encryption used for radio and telephone communication.
+Used for voice encryption in radio and telephone communication,

 Cypris (SAVILLE I and II), Windster (SAVILLE I),